 The Ulysses Program is admission-by-application only.
-Only students who live in the Northwest cluster may apply.
+Only eighth-grade students who live in the Northwest cluster may apply.
 Students apply in their eighth grade year for ninth grade admission to the four-year program.
 The following criteria are considered in the application process: grade point average (GPA), MAP-R scores, teacher recommendations, student-written essay and short answer responses, as well as teacher course recommendations.
-The online application window for the Ulysses Program will be available on this page by December 1, 2019.
-The application deadline for the Class of 2024 is midnight on February 16, 2021.
+The online application window for the Ulysses Program has closed.
+The application deadline for the Class of 2024 was midnight on February 16, 2021.
 The application window is closed.
 Applicants will be emailed about admissions status by April 1, 2021.

-Freshmen who are accepted to the Ulysses Signature Program will be registered for the following courses in the Ulysses Program: Signature Honors English 9, Signature Honors Biology or Honors Physics, and Advanced Placement NSL Government.
+Freshmen who are accepted to the Ulysses Signature Program will be registered for the following courses in the Ulysses Program: Signature Honors English 9, Signature Honors Biology, and Advanced Placement NSL Government.
 (The students take their remaining courses with the rest of Northwest High School.)

 • Signature Honors English 10